 So be less white and be less fragile.

 Be stronger, more resilient, and more educated.

 Easier said than done, but consider it said.

 Let’s keep the conversation going on social media (@trussleadership).
-Check out the next installment of this 3-Part Series, next week!
-Part 2 will be focused on what culturally responsive leaders like YOU can DO about White Fragility.
+Check out the next installment of this 4-Part Series, What culturally responsive leaders like YOU can DO about White Fragility.